-Dave Bautista To Star In Action/Comedy ‘Dogtown’ For Bold Films
+Dave Bautista To Star In Action Comedy ‘Dogtown’ For Bold Films

-EXCLUSIVE: Bold Films has set Guardians Of The Galaxy’s Dave Bautista to star and John Wick 2 scribe Kyle Ward to write Dogtown, a film based on the long running comic book series Body Bags.
-The comic was created by Jason Pearson (Deadpool, X-Men) and it is a stylized, irreverent action-comedy.
+EXCLUSIVE: Bold Films has set Guardians of the Galaxy’s Dave Bautista to star and John Wick 2 scribe Kyle Ward to write Dogtown, a film based on the long-running comic book series Body Bags.
+The comic was created by Jason Pearson (Deadpool, X-Men) and it is a stylized, irreverent action comedy.

 Bautista will play Mack Delgado, a professional bounty hunter tough enough to be called a “body bagger.”
 Things take a turn for him when the teenage daughter he never knew he had turns up on his doorstep, hoping to reconnect with the father she lost long ago.
 The hope is to start production this fall.

 Hivemind’s Jason Brown and Sean Daniel will produce alongside Bold Films’ Michel Litvak, Gary Michael Walters, David Litvak and Jon Oakes.
-Bautista, Rawson Thurber and Jonathan Meisner will be exec producers, with Bold Films’ Josh Throne and Svetlana Metkina.
+Bautista, Rawson Thurber and Jonathan Meisner will be exec producers with Bold Films’ Josh Throne, Svetlana Metkina, Jason Pearson, Ford Gilmore and Keven Gardner.

 “This is our first big graphic novel based action movie, which marks an exciting transition at the company,” Walters told Deadline.
 “We are moving into larger budgets, something that started with Stronger.
-We want to make baby blockbusters, where you take wall to wall action, and then scalpel back some of that action and inject more plot, theme and character.
+We want to make baby blockbusters, where you take wall-to-wall action, and then scalpel back some of that action and inject more plot, theme and character.
 The hope is to give a big entertainment experience with a lot of ideas and interesting characters.
 The ambition of Dogtown is to have a Deadpool tone of humor and action, but at its core, Dogtown is a father-daughter love story about a tough man who reconnects with his daughter.
 That is the spine.
 We want to make action movies with heart.”

 Walters sees a seam for this kind of formula for films that fall into the $30 million-$40 million zone.